GET IN TOUCH

 Step 6: Determine Your Response

 After reviewing your information, decide whether you agree, partially agree, or disagree with the proposed audit change.
 If you agree, submit full payment through your online services account or by mail, following the instructions in your letter.
 If you partially agree, pay the undisputed portion and submit documentation for review.
-If you disagree entirely, file a formal protest or request a review within thirty days of the notice date.
+If you disagree, file a formal protest or request a review by the deadline stated on the notice.
+Taxpayers who receive a subsequent Notice of Determination or Notice of Deficiency generally have 90 days from that later notice to file an appeal.

 Step 7: Take Action Before the Deadline